Food Waste: Getting Involved

-A first category includes using food waste for animal feed, notably for fish feed and pig feed.
+The first category includes using food waste for animal feed, notably for fish feed and pig feed.
 In Hong Kong, there is one company focusing on processing and transforming food waste into fish feed granules.

 Kowloon Biotechnology works with the hotel industry, especially with three hotels: Sheraton Hong Kong Hotels & Towers, Four Seasons Hotel Hong Kong, and InterContinental Hong Kong.
 Regarding pig feed, there is one NGO working on creating pig feed from food waste, among other projects.
 For this purpose, the Hong Kong Organic Waste Recycling Centre, an organic waste management consulting firm, sorts food waste into two categories: 1) food waste with high nutritional value intended for pig feed, and 2) food waste with low nutritional value that is used for composting.

-Composting can be done at an individual scale.
-In Hong Kong, there are initiatives like in the housing complex Chi Fu Fa Yuen (south of Kennedy Town on Hong Kong island) to enable residents to set up a compost and then use the fertilizer for their own flower and vegetable gardens.
+Composting can be done on an individual scale.
+In Hong Kong, there are initiatives like in the housing complex Chi Fu Fa Yuen (south of Kennedy Town on Hong Kong island) to enable residents to set up compost and then use the fertilizer for their own flower and vegetable gardens.

 The fermentation of organic food waste creates methane gas because of the absence of oxygen, but this potent greenhouse gas can be used in two different ways: 1) purified to be used for cars or for gas supply by injecting it into the conventional gas network, or 2) burned to generate heat and electricity (gas combustion).

-In Hong Kong, the Environmental Protection Department (EDP) is committed to building biogas facilities, known as Organic Resources Recovery Centre (ORRC).
-As of today, there is the ORRC Phase 1 located in Siu Hu Wan on Lantau island, which is operational, and which can process 200 tons of food waste per day.
+In Hong Kong, the Environmental Protection Department (EDP) is committed to building biogas facilities, known as the Organic Resources Recovery Centre (ORRC).
+As of today, there is the ORRC Phase 1 located in Siu Hu Wan on Lantau island, which is operational and can process 200 tons of food waste per day.
 The ORRC phase 1 treats food waste generated by the C&I sector and transforms it into biogas as well as fertilizer.
-The treated biogas is combusted to generate electricity, used for the facility itself and exported to the grid, providing power to 3,000 households.
+The treated biogas is combusted to generate electricity, used for the facility itself, and exported to the grid, providing power to 3,000 households.
 The mature compost is used for landscaping and agricultural applications.